Gabrock94/pyaesthetics/README.md

 python setup.py pyaesthetics
 ```

+Tesseract and pytesseract are also required.
+To install tesseract please visit: https://tesseract-ocr.github.io/tessdoc/Installation.html

 ## Example
 pyaeshtetics modules can be used one at the time to estimate one specific feature, or they can be automatically called using an automated entrypoint that calls all the available modules at once.